versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 #### transport.updateIceServers({ iceServers })
 {: #transport-updateIceServers .code}

-Instructs the underlying peerconnection to restart ICE by providing it with new remote ICE parameters.
+Provides the underlying peerconnection with a new list of TURN servers.

 <div markdown="1" class="table-wrapper L3">